paulstaab/homepage/investments.md

 ---

 # My Investments
+This page gives a short overview of my investments.
+I invest primarily to build additional income for my retirement.
+All my investments are long-term, with exceptions of experiments I conduct to evaluate different asset classes.

-This page gives a short overview of my investment strategy.
-It is a pure report and **does not constitue investment advice in any form**.
+This page is a report of what I am doing and
+**does not constituted investment advice in any form**.

-## General Stategy
+## General Strategy
-I follow a passive investment stategy and try to avoid stock picking and market timing.
-I primarily invest in broad ETFs and aim for a classical and boring combination of
+I follow a passive investment strategy and try to avoid stock picking and market timing.
+I primarily invest in broadly diversified ETFs on the stock indices

-+ 70% MSCI World
++ MSCI World (70%)
-+ 30% MSCI Emerging Markets
++ MSCI Emerging Markets (30%)

 for more than 90% of my investments.
+I am currently evaluating options for more sustainable and environmentally friendly indices here.

-I also like to experiment with other asset classes and have smaller positions of (less than 5% each) in
+I also like to experiment with other asset classes and have smaller positions of less than 5% of my overall portfolio in

 + P2P- and Crowd-Investments
 + REITs
-+ Comodities
++ Commodities
 + Express certificates